Thrill-Seeker’s Delight: Top 5 Risky Hikes in Thousand Islands National Park

 6. Wildlife of Thousand Islands National Park

-Thousand Islands National Parks is very rich in biodiversity.
+Thousand Islands National Park is very rich in biodiversity.
 You will see many animals here during hiking or camping.
 This national park is home to deer, squirrels, grey rat snakes, foxes, northern leopard frogs, weasels, coyotes, chickadees, raccoons, porcupines, skunks, and beavers.

 You can see many birds as well.
 The list contains the names of northern flicker, eastern screech owl, belted kingfisher, hairy woodpecker, black-billed cuckoo, Virginia rail, wild turkey, solitary sandpiper, common gallinule, ruffed grouse, downy woodpecker, red-eyed vireo, and many more.